goldbergyoni/javascript-testing-best-practices/readme.md

 I'm an independent consultant who works with 500 fortune corporates and garage startups on polishing their JS & Node.js applications.
 More than any other topic I'm fascinated by and aims to master the art of testing.
 I'm also the author of ['Node.js Best Practices'](https://github.com/goldbergyoni/nodebestpractices)

-Want to learn all these practices and techniques at your offices (Europe & USA)? register here
+Workshop 👨‍🏫 Want to learn all these practices and techniques at your offices (Europe & USA)? register here for my testing workshop

 ![nodepractices](/assets/twitter.png)[**Follow me on Twitter**](https://twitter.com/goldbergyoni/)

+Want to discuss anything else? approach me here

 <br/>